morph07/dpwh-scraper/README.md

 - **Automatic change detection** and database updates
 - **Full audit trail** of all modifications
 - **Admin interface** for easy monitoring

-The system is production-ready and will resume automatically when the DPWH website becomes accessible.